Pathways to Politics for Women

 - Ability to tell your story in a compelling way.

-All applications are reviewed by a Selection Committee, which place a strong emphasis on multi-partisanship and equity in selection and seeks a cohort of women with diverse professional and life experiences.
+All applications are reviewed by a Selection Committee, which places a strong emphasis on multi-partisanship and equity in selection.

-The program provides a safe space for women of diverse backgrounds, professions, cultures, and ideologies to fulfil their shared aspiration to pursue public office.
+The program provides a safe space for women of diverse backgrounds, professions, cultures, and ideologies to fulfill their shared aspiration to pursue public office.

 -